 The Contractor grants the Commonwealth the option to purchase additional quantities of the Supplies and optional extras as set out in Annex B to Attachment B, at any time prior to (...INSERT DATE...) under the terms of the Contract, including those detailed in Annex B to Attachment B.

-The Commonwealth may exercise the option by providing notice to the Contractor identifying the optional extras or quantity and type of additional quantities of the Supplies (as appropriate) to be purchased.
-The Contractor shall, within 30 days of receipt of the notice, submit a contract change proposal to the Contract in accordance with clause 11.1 to give effect to the exercise of the option.
+The Commonwealth may exercise the option by giving a notice to the Contractor identifying the optional extras or quantity and type of additional quantities of Supplies (as appropriate) to be purchased.
+The Contractor shall, within 30 days after receipt of the notice, submit a CCP in accordance with clause 11.1 to give effect to the exercise of the option.

-ROLES AND RESPONSIBILITIES (CORE)
+CONTRACT GOVERNANCE

-Representative (Core)
+Representatives (Core)

 The Commonwealth Representative is responsible for managing the Contract on behalf of the Commonwealth.